Romania pushes to add climate change education in schools

 According to the European Commission, 41% of Romania’s Recovery and Resilience Plan funds from the EU — 29.2 billion euros ($33.1 billion) — are allocated to “measures that support the green transition,” including phasing out coal power over the next decade.

-“Even though we still have a long way to go in the public consultation process … the report presented today allows us to start preparing now,” said Cucia, the prime minister.
+“Even though we still have a long way to go in the public consultation process … the report presented today allows us to start preparing now,” said Ciuca, the prime minister.

 “What we set out to do — that is, changing the behavior and mentality of an entire generation — is a long process,” he added.